grishmagajjar/Supermarket-Sales-Analysis/README.md

 pandas and numpy for data manipulation and analysis.
 Seaborn and matplotlib for creating detailed plots and charts.

-KEY SKILLS
+---

+**KEY SKILLS:**
--> Initial Data Exploration.
+- Initial Data Exploration.
--> Univariate and Bivariate Analysis.
+- Univariate and Bivariate Analysis.
--> Handling Duplicate Rows and Missing Values.
+- Handling Duplicate Rows and Missing Values.
--> Correlation Analysis and Visualization.
+- Correlation Analysis and Visualization.